chr1st0scli/RainLisp/RainLisp/Docs/quick-start/streams.md

 ﻿# Streams
 We have seen list operations like `map` and `filter` and their elegance in expressing operations on lists.
-But what if we want to operate on a significantly large set?
-Constructing such a large list is expensive both in terms of memory and CPU in the first place.
-Using `map` on it will create an equally large list and `filter` might also create a large list depending on the condition it is provided with.
-The amount of operations can be tremendous.
+But what if we want to operate on significantly large sets?
+Constructing a large list can be expensive both in terms of memory and CPU, let alone using `map` on it which will create yet another one with the element projections.
+The amount of operations can be unbearable.

 What about infinite sets?
-What if we want to operate on all natural numbers, or all prime numbers.
-How do we even define such a set, let alone operate on it?
+What if we want to operate on all natural numbers, or all prime numbers?
+How do we even go about defining such a set, let alone operate on it?

 Streams come to the rescue.
-You can imagine streams like delayed lists, ones that are being constructed up to the point that is absolutely needed and not fully created up front.
+You can imagine streams like delayed lists, ones that are being constructed on demand;
+up to the point that is absolutely needed and not fully created up front.

-Most programming languages have similar constructs dealing with this problem, C# uses iterator methods, Python uses generators and the list goes on.
+Most programming languages have similar constructs dealing with this problem; C# uses iterator methods, Python uses generators and the list goes on.
 There are different ways a language can implement this, C# implements it with state machines behind the scenes.
 RainLisp, implements it with deferred procedures, i.e. procedures whose execution is postponed until explicitly asked for.
+You might have heard this concept as promises in other languages.

 Let's dive in.

 ## Deferred Evaluation
-The basic building block for streams is the special form `delay`, which delays the evaluation of an expression by putting it inside a procedure to be called later.
+The basic building block for streams is the special form [delay](../special-forms-derived-expressions/delay.md), which delays the evaluation of an expression by putting it inside a procedure to be called later.
 Note that based on the language's rules `(foo a)` would first evaluate the argument `a` and then call the procedure `foo` on it.
 But `(delay a)`, being a special form, doesn't evaluate `a` before calling `delay` on it, it is translated to `(lambda() a)`.